tabcat/rough-opal/REPORT.md

 #### ~~release alpha with expected public API changes~~

-The live replicator was not done on time so an alpha was never released.
+The live replicator was unfinished at the time; as a result, an alpha was never released.

 ### Zzzync Replicator